lcmalloy/define_/README.md

 [Benchmark instructions] https://www.userbenchmark.com/Software

+# Notes
-Note: Readme will be updated as new feature are implemented
+Readme will be updated as new feature are implemented